IOC marketing chair from Japan investigated for corruption

 Takeda also works closely with Sheikh Ahmad of Kuwait, the influential IOC member who has stepped aside from the IOC while awaiting trial in Geneva this year in a fraud case unrelated to Olympic business.
 Takeda is a board member of the global group of Olympic committees, known as ANOC, and the Olympic Council of Asia, both led by the Kuwaiti sheikh.

-AP Sports Writer Graham Dunbar in Geneva and Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.
+AP Sports Writer Graham Dunbar in Geneva, and AP Sports Writer Stephen Wade and Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports